 Some potential downsides to a monthly or quarterly approach can include:

 Ultimately, this comes down to the choice that’s best for your finances.
-In most cases we can recommend framing the issue this way: Your money has the most potential for growth if you take your entire minimum distribution at the end of each calendar year.
-However, personal budgeting may be easiest if you take your minimum distribution in 12 monthly portions.
+Your money has the most potential for growth if you take your entire minimum distribution at the end of each calendar year.
+But personal budgeting may be easiest if you take your minimum distribution in 12 monthly portions.

-If you do take your minimum distribution at the end of the calendar year, make sure you set up an automatic withdrawal.
-Even professional brokers can get distracted around Christmas and New Year’s, and you don’t want to discover that your sell order got held up by the holidays.
+If you do take your minimum distribution at the end of the calendar year, consider an automatic withdrawal.
+Even professional brokers can get distracted around Christmas and New Year’s.
+You don’t want to discover that your sell order got held up by the holidays.

 Bottom Line

 You can take your required minimum distribution at any point, so long as it happens before the end of the year.
-Most retirees either take their money in one lump sum at the end of the year, to give it the most time to grow tax-free.
+Some retirees take their money in one lump sum at the end of the year to give it the most time to grow tax-free.
 Others withdraw their money each month, to give themselves a regular stream of income.

 Tips for Retirement Planning